Datateknologerna-vid-Abo-Akademi/gulis/AFK.md

 // TODO: Reorganize this

-// TODO: add relevant stuff like FRANK, study grant and more?

 ## Before school starts

 Bring something to write on (in addition to your computer), a few pens/pencils and a rubber.